Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 The entire tray of seedlings or just some of the seedlings may develop symptoms and die .
 Usually the die-off is in a circular pattern as the fungi moves from seedling to seedling.
 Discard the entire tray of plants to prevent further spread of the disease.

 Can Damping Off Kill Seedlings That are Growing Outdoors?

 The fungi and molds that cause damping off live in the soil outdoors in your garden.
 They can infect outdoor seedlings just as readily as indoor seedlings.
 Since cold damp conditions encourage the growth of the organisms, wait until the soil has warmed in the spring to sow your seeds.

 Grow in a Sterile Environment

 Keeping as sterile an environment as possible is key to preventing damping off disease.
 Always use sterile potting soil and new containers and trays.
 If you must re-use containers and trays, sterilize them first with a 10% bleach solution.
 Sterilize all of your tools before use with the same bleach solution and then store them somewhere clean.
 Don’t leave them laying around the growing area where they can become infected with fungi or mold.

 Don’t use soil from your garden or compost.
 Both contain the fungi and molds that cause damping off disease.
 Disregard the so-called instructions you see online on how to sterilize garden soil.
 These methods do not work.
 Make sure that the potting mix that you are using drains well and the containers that you use have drainage holes.
 Saturated soils encourage the growth of mold and fungi.

 Use a Heat Mat

-Place a heating mat under your trays.
+Place a heat mat under your trays.
 Cool soil encourages fungi and mold to grow.
 Keep your soil warm, 70⁰ - 75⁰F.
 This will also hasten the growth of your seedlings so that they will quickly get large enough to be able to resist disease.